This feature is included in all plans.

 - Email - This box checks the '@' and the ending of the email address to make sure people add a real email address.
 If will also check that there is a "." and two letters after it.
 If the text doesn't have the structure of an email address, the text will stay red until it is corrected.

-- Date - To make sure everyone writes the date in the same way, you can use a Date field.
+- Date - To make sure everyone writes the date, in the same way, you can use a Date field.
 This field allows the respondent to choose a date from a calendar.
 This way the date has the same notation in all reports.
 See below as to how this will show up in the actual questionnaire.

-- Number - Need only a number such as an age or phone number?
+- Number - Need only a number such as an age or a phone number?
 Choose the Number field.
 Only numbers and no text can be entered in this field.

 - Dropdown - When respondents click on the box, a field with answers will appear out of which they can choose one.
 Enter your answers in the answer box with each answer separated by a comma.